 The cylinder block is inclined at 45° to the right, and the engine is fitted with the clutch facing forward and the camshaft drive nearest to the bulkhead.
 The engine is of the crossflow type, and closed crankcase ventilation is provided.
 Since the intake and exhaust air ports are on separate sides of the cylinder block, space has been available to design them in an optimised manner to ensure good lowspeed performance and satisfactory cooling of the cylinder head at high engine speeds.
 The coolant pump, oil pump and ignitition distributor are driven by a separate shaft.
 The piston stroke is only 3.07 in (78 mm), and the engine can therefore run at high speeds without excessive average piston speeds and high inertia forces.
 However, the piston stroke is not so short as to impair the low-speed performance of the engine.
-To ensure good fuel economy, the compression ratio is 9.25:1 on all non turbocharged engines.
+To ensure good fuel economy, the compression ratio is 9.2:1 on the non catalyst version and 8.7:1 on the Lambda version with 3-way catalyst.
 The compression ratio of the turbocharged engine is 7.2:1.